-Practical application in the clinical setting of nursing theory NUR 140 and prior skills taught.
+Practical application in the clinical setting of nursing theory and skills taught in previous nursing courses and introduced in NUR 140.
 Practicum focuses on nursing care to a variety of medical, surgical, and psychiatric patients.

-NUR 189 Writing for Nursing Education 1 (11/0)
+NUR 189 Writing for Nursing Education